supplycart/interview-case-study/README.md

 ### Requirements

-You must work on this assignment using any of these:
+You must work on this assignment using:
  - Vue (optional for BE dev)
  - TailwindCSS
  - Laravel (optional for FE dev)